lupyuen/cst816s-nuttx/README.md

 # I2C Logging

-The driver won't return any valid touch data unless we enable I2C Logging.
-Sounds like a I2C timing issue.
+The driver won't return any valid Touch Data unless we enable I2C Logging.
+Sounds like an I2C timing issue or Race Condition.

-`lvgltest` reads the driver very often, which generates highly frequent I2C Reads for the touch data.

-Maybe the driver should do an I2C Read of the touch data only upon GPIO Interrupt.
-And cache the touch data until the next GPIO Interrupt.

-TODO
+This happens even after we have reduced the number of I2C Transfers (by checking GPIO Interrupts via `int_pending`).

+TODO: Investigate the internals of the BL602 I2C Driver